triton-inference-server/server/docs/optimization.rst

 significant throughput increase going from one concurrent request to two concurrent requests and then throughput levels off.
-With one concurrent request the inference server is idle during the time when the response is returned to the client and the next response is received at the server.
+With one concurrent request the inference server is idle during the time when the response is returned to the client and the next request is received at the server.
 Throughput increases with a concurrency of 2 because the inference server overlaps the processing of one request with the communication of the other.
 Because we are running